 - (1) Count \\\\ of the indictment accuses the defendants of a conspiracy to defraud the United States by dishonest means in violation of federal law.
 It is a crime for two or more persons to conspire, or agree, to defraud the United States, even if they never actually achieve their goal. - (2) A conspiracy is a kind of criminal partnership.
-For you to find any one of the defendants guilty of the conspiracy charge, the government must prove each and every one of the following elements beyond a reasonable doubt: - (A) First, that two or more persons conspired, or agreed, to defraud the United States, or one of its agencies or departments, by dishonest means.
-The word "defraud" is not limited to its ordinary meaning of cheating the government out of money or property.
-"Defraud" also means impairing, obstructing or defeating the lawful function of any government agency or department by dishonest means. - (B) Second, the government must prove that the defendant knowingly and voluntarily joined the conspiracy. - (C) And third, the government must prove that a member of the conspiracy did one of the overt acts described in the indictment for the purpose of advancing or helping the conspiracy. - (3) You must be convinced that the government has proved all of these elements beyond a reasonable doubt in order to find any one of these defendants guilty of the conspiracy charge. - [(4) This crime does not require proof that the defendants intended to directly commit the fraud themselves.
+For you to find any one of the defendants guilty of the conspiracy charge, the government must prove each and every one of the following elements beyond a reasonable doubt: - (A) First, that two or more persons conspired, or agreed, to defraud the United States, or one of its agencies or departments, by dishonest means. - (B) Second, that the defendant knew of the conspiracy and its [objects] [aims] [goals]. - (C) Third, that the defendant joined the conspiracy with the intent that at least one of conspirators engage in conduct that satisfies the elements of defrauding the United States. - (D) And fourth, that a member of the conspiracy did one of the overt acts described in the indictment for the purpose of advancing or helping the conspiracy. - (3) Now I will give you more detailed instructions on some of these terms. - [(A) The word "defraud" is not limited to its ordinary meaning of cheating the government out of money or property.
+"Defraud" also means impairing, obstructing or defeating the lawful function of any government agency or department by dishonest means.] - [(4) The government need not prove that [the defendants intended to directly commit the fraud themselves.
 Proof that they intended to use a third party as a go-between may be sufficient.
-But the government must prove that the United States or one of its agencies or departments was the ultimate target of the conspiracy, and that the defendants intended to defraud.]
+But the government must prove that the United States or one of its agencies or departments was the ultimate target of the conspiracy, and that the defendants intended to defraud.]]